pywharf/pywharf-github/README.md

-# private-pypi-github
+# pywharf-github

-The GitHub backend of https://github.com/private-pypi/private-pypi
+The GitHub backend of https://github.com/pywharf/pywharf